Nick Daicos

-Nicholas Daicos (born 3 January 2003) is a professional Australian rules football player who plays for the Collingwood Football Club.
-Daicos is the son of Peter Daicos, who played for Collingwood in the VFL/AFL, and the younger brother of Josh Daicos, who also plays for Collingwood.
+Nicholas Daicos (born 3 January 2003) is a professional Australian rules footballer who plays as a midfielder for Collingwood in the Australian Football League (AFL).

-Daicos was drafted with pick 4 in the 2021 AFL draft under the father–son rule.
+Daicos was recruited by Collingwood under the father–son rule with the fourth pick in the 2021 national draft, playing his under-18 football with the Oakleigh Chargers.
+He made his debut in the first round of the 2022 season and won the Rising Star award in the same season.

+He was a member of Collingwood's 2023 premiership side, has been named in four successive All-Australian teams, is a two-time winner of the AFLCA's Champion Player of the Year Award, has won Collingwood's Copeland Trophy award as the club's best and fairest twice, and is the current holder of the Brownlow Medal, leading him to be considered as one of the best players in the competition.
+An attacking midfielder, he is recognised for his elite decision-making, skills and scoring impact.

 Early life and junior football

 Daicos captained the Oakleigh Chargers in the 2021 NAB League.
 He impressed across five matches, averaging 35.8 disposals and 2 goals per game.
 Noted for his consistency and clean skills, Daicos was tipped for a high pick in the 2021 AFL draft.
 In 2019, he was part of a school football premiership for Carey Grammar, alongside future AFL stars Matt Rowell and Noah Anderson.
 In his younger years, he played community football for Greythorn Falcons and Kew Rovers in the Yarra Junior Football League.